wp-plugins/script-deloader/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-For those poorly made wordpress themes which doesnot manages the scripts that loads your site.
+For those poorly made wordpress themes which doesnot manages the scripts that loads on your site (blog).

 == Description ==